otacke/h5p-todo/README.md

 Could be used for the "spyhole method" where students only see a part of the image and should interpret it, and re-evaluate after they see more of the image.
 Could also be used as a game.

 ### Forker ###
 Server-side tool (with client-side frontend) to modify content type parameters to match a forked version.
+Would need to:
+0) Do a sanitization check, e.g. check if versions to upgrade from is right, etc.
+1) read h5p.json and content.json
+2) Update/replace entries in h5p.json
+3) Run an upgrade-script on content.json if required
+4) write h5p.json and content.json
+5) Return the new file.

 ### DONE <strike>"GameMap"</strike>
 <strike>Compound Content Type similar to Image Hotspots, but ...